-When it comes to nail health, many people have age-old information they were given by the women in their lives.
+When it comes to nail health, many people have age-old information they were told and always believed.
 I hate to break the bad news, but a lot of it is probably false.
 Think your nail needs to breathe between salon appointments or that gels are better than acrylics?
-We're going to debunk some of the myths you may think are true so your nails can be happier and healthier.
+We're going to debunk some of the myths you may think are true, so your nails can be happier and healthier.

 Your nails don't need to breathe because the nail bed is already made of dead cells, which don't need oxygen.
-As long as you are visiting a salon that is safe and sanitary, the only thing that will happen to your nails if you wear a lot of nail polish is yellow staining, which you can easily remove with soapy water and a nail brush.
+As long as you are visiting a salon that is safe and sanitary, the only thing that will happen to your nails if you wear a lot of nail polish is yellow staining, which you can easily remove in a number of ways.

 These spots are called leukonychia and are not caused by calcium deficiency.
 It is actually caused by nail damage from things like poorly taken off gels/acrylics or misusing harsh tools.